nehertz/cse423-compiler/README.md

 * -m : turn on the optimization pass(in progress)
 * -a : output assembly(in progress)

+# test1.c in the main directory contains all the test cases we used.

 # How to use option -o
 ```
 python3 main.py -o source_filename output_filename